Virgelsnake/dtp_webiste2/tasks/OUTSTANDING_TASKS.md

 - [ ] General: Review this list weekly and prune completed/obsolete items

+## How to Use (from Reference/tasks/README.md)

+This repo supports lightweight task tracking in Markdown.
+For small items, use this single checklist.
+If a task is large or needs its own thread, you can also create a separate file:

+- Create a file like `tasks/TASK-001.md`
+- Describe the task, assign an owner, and track status within that file

 ## SEO & Meta

 - [ ] Add dedicated Open Graph image (1200x630) at `public/images/og-default.jpg`